CollaborativeRoboticsLab/capabilities2/capabilities2_msgs/readme.md

 New in 0.1.3:

-- `ConfigureCapability.srv` - A service type for configuring a capability.
+- `ConnectCapability.srv` - A service type for connecting capabilities together.
 - `Launch.srv` - A service type for launching a launch file.
 - `TriggerCapability.srv` - A service type for triggering a capability.